DanHederman/Game_Engines_Assignment/README.md

 **Version 1.0.0**

-This is the repository for my game engines assignment
+A repository for my Game Engines assignment

+## Licence & Copyright

+© Dan Hederman, Student Number: C15410232, DIT Games Engines 2018

 The idea I have in mind is to create either a wormhole or blackhole in which a person/creature will be propelled down with random shapes passing the subject of the program changing colours, spinning in differnt directions, this may be changed to the wormhole/black hole changing colours in a fading type fashion.
 The following are the videos that inspired the idea.